Lord Exhumator Scaverous

 Scaverous in a nutshell[edit]

-Scaverous is a spellslinger caster, who enables his army to do their job better.
+Scaverous is a spellslinger caster with a strong soul collection mechanic.
+He enables his army to do their job better.
 He can debuff ARM through Feast of Worms, has control elements from Icy Grip, but his main shtick is Telekinesis and Soul Harvester.
-On feat turn he can put out 7 telekinesis, all of them with boosted attack rolls.
-And if you got souls on the turn before, you can spam even more.
+On feat turn he can put out at least 7 telekinesis, all of them with boosted attack rolls.
+If you got souls on the turn before, you can spam even more.

 His model does look like a melee powerhouse, his DEF/ARM is okay, and Thresher on his 2" weapon is good - but despite all this, he doesn't want to get in melee.
 He'll be spending nearly all his focus stack every turn, leaving him reasonably vulnerable to assassination.